zencq/Pi/README.md

 Each file includes the seed, procedural name, its perfection in percent and the actual values of the stats.

 There might be an ultra-low percentage of values that are not 100% accurate.
+There are also cases where the value of a stat cannot be determined exactly/at all due to how it's displayed (e.g. `UP_RAIL1` has a damage range from `30` to `40` but is always displayed as `+2%`).

 ## Usage